 Ionic therapy is loosely linked to the work of Royal Raymond Rife, an American inventor considered to have discovered bioelectric medicine.
-His theory said that viruses will be destroyed if they are introduced to the right balance of resonating frequency, similar to a glass being destroyed by the high pitch of a soprano.
+His theory claimed that viruses would be destroyed if they were introduced to the right balance of resonating frequency, similar to a glass being destroyed by the high pitch of a soprano.

 First off, I say “true” because Christine warned me upfront about the many false companies out there who claim that the brown water produced in their bath or patch is the result of toxins coming out of the body.
 “This is NOT true,” Christine said.
 The water changes color naturally because of the chemical reaction between the electricity and the salt water, not because of toxins.
-So don’t be fooled by the infomercials; it’s actually the debris that begins to form in the water that are the toxins.
+So don’t be fooled by the infomercials – it’s actually the debris that begins to form in the water that are the toxins.

-Don’t just take Christine’s word for it; the scientific evidence speaks for itself.
+Don’t just take Christine’s word for it – the scientific evidence speaks for itself.
 “We can do a test and you can see for yourself if you’d like?” asked Christine, before we began the detox.

 “Why not!”
 I said.
-Afterall, what better way to determine a treatment’s efficacy than with a scientific experiment?
+After all, what better way to determine a treatment’s efficacy than with a scientific experiment?

 We decided to do a urine pH test before the detox and then another pH test after the detox to compare the results.
 My first pH test showed to be more on the acidic side of normal.
 I was ready to see if this detox would really change my pH level in just 30 minutes.